uwdata/mosaic-framework-example/docs/flight-delays.md

 We can see right away that flights are more likely to be delayed if they leave later in the day.
 Delays may accrue as a single plane flies from airport to airport.

-As the number of flight records in a hexbin vary across multiple orders of magnitude, we default to using a logarithmic scale. _Try adjusting the color scale menu to see the effects of different choices._
+The number of records in a hexbin vary from 0 to over 2,000, spanning multiple orders of magnitude.
+To see these orders more clearly, we default to a logarithmic color scale. _Try adjusting the color scale menu to see the effects of different choices._

-## Density Rasters
+## Density Heatmaps

-For finer-grained detail, we can instead bin down to the level of individual pixels.
+For finer-grained detail, we can bin all the way down to the level of individual pixels.

 ```js
 const $filter = vg.Selection.crossfilter(); // interval ranges